-This project attempts to understand the role of carbon resources to the food webs of the Chukchi Sea, off the northwest coast of Alaska.
+This project attempted to understand the role of carbon resources to the food webs of the Chukchi Sea, off the northwest coast of Alaska.
 The northern Chukchi Shelf receives large inputs of organic matter transported from the highly productive shelf regions of the North Pacific and from existing sources of primary production, including ice algae, sediment microalgae and phytoplankton.
 These contributions of highly changing organic carbon, together with potential benthic (from the bottom of the sea) sources of nutrients, likely contribute to the enormous secondary production (production of living material by organisms) of this region.
 In particular, the relatively shallow depths (40-55 m) and high bottom flow have created "hotspots" of biological productivity found in the vicinity of the Hanna Shoal region of the Chukchi Sea.

 Where Are They?

 The team lived and worked on the United States Coast Guard Icebreaker Healy as they traveled off the northwest coast of Alaska to the Chukchi Sea.
 The USCGC Healy was designed for icebreaking and polar research and can accommodate up to 50 scientists.
 The USCGC Healy is designed to break 1.2 meters (4 feet) of ice continuously at 3 knots and can operate in temperatures as low as -45 degrees C (-50 degrees F).